gnulag/gnulag.net/README.md

 * **audron**: Master of containers.
 Hosts a bunch of shit that constantly breaks.
   Somehow attracts segfaults.
 Person to anoying if anything breaks down.
 * **A_Dragon**: Resident nazi mod.
 Eats babies.
 Surprisingly good guy.
 Other resident furry.
 Ask him what his name stands for.
-* **iownall555**: IDK how this guy is network staff but I'm glad he is, wishes he was British. **>Being a Britbong in $CURRENT_YEAR** Also thongs wogs with AB49K in the land down under while preaching the good word of Richard M. Stallman, our GNU/Lord and Savior.
 * **MrNeon**: Resident commie.
 Sleeps with his socks on.
 May or may not use actual neon lights as dildoes.
 Connoisseur of incest porn.
 * **catbottom**: Resident chink.
 Loyalty in question.
 Seen more in #lmr than #gnulag.
 Thinks your doggo is a snacc.
 * **TinyTimmyTokyo**: Resident gayboye, Gantoo Lunix nerd, and eternally sleepless lurker.
 (Allegedly) is somewhat good at coding in C++ and Shell.
 Has Golden Retriever doggo but likes cats (don't ask why).
 Chaotic evil regexer.
 Also resident furry.
 Into transformation porn.
 [Help Needed](https://gnulag.net/please-help-tinytimmytokyo.html)